Coencidental/My-Terminal-Application/README.md

 After deciding against pursuing the previously mentioned projects, I turned my focus to projects revolving around logic, namely card games.
 In my initial experimentation, I considered implementing a drawn GUI, but I found it counter-intuitive to the process of cementing my basic programming skills.
 Instead, I examined what input and output a simple terminal application can utilise to engage a user, and found the simple idea of a reflex/reaction based application far more appealing and genuinely engaging than any of the alternatives.

 'Snap' was a particularly appealing project in the simple nature of how it operates, entertaining the player by psychological/physiological stimulation, rather than sensory focused stimulation *typical* applications utilise.
 Of course, a conjunction of the two provides exponentially increased functionality and potential, but for the criteria and timeframe of this project, a purely terminal based application was more suitable than trying to integrate a GUI.
 Even so, I aimed to construct a relatively pleasant interface, relying on minimalism to convey the same variables.

+~

 ![enter image description here](https://raw.githubusercontent.com/Coencidental/My-Terminal-Application/master/Documentation/gameplay.PNG)

-The concept of ruby-driven audio processing is certainly still extremely interesting to me, and in the near future I would love to revisit the idea of building a VST that cooperates with own DAW of choice.
+The concept of ruby-driven audio processing is certainly still extremely interesting to me, and in the near future I would love to revisit the idea of building a VST audio effect from the ground up.

 ## Features and Functionality